 - 8.1 The Auditor shall request a list of broker agreements entered into during the Audit Period in which the broker was representing the seller and based on a random sample of such agreements determine if there was an exclusivity clause for the brokering of the accounts. - 8.2 If the broker used commercially reasonable efforts to obtain an exclusivity clause in the broker agreement and documented the reason for its absence, the failure to obtain the exclusivity clause shall not be a basis for a violation.
-However, the Auditor shall notate in the Audit Report how many instances this occurred in the sample. - (9) Due Diligence.
+However, the Auditor shall notate in the Audit Report how many instances this occurred in the sample.

+(9) Due Diligence.
 A broker shall conduct reasonable due diligence on both the selling and purchasing entities associated with a sales transaction prior to the transmission of any account level data.
 Reasonable due diligence should include, but not be limited to, reviewing: (i) the reputation and experience of the seller and purchaser; (ii) adverse information concerning the seller and purchaser, including company principals, (iii) the volume and nature of consumer complaints filed with the CFPB's consumer complaint system and the Better Business Bureau against the seller and purchaser in the prior two years; (iv) adverse litigation and/or consent orders against the seller and purchaser in the prior two years; and (v) the data security measures the seller and purchaser has adopted to preserve the integrity and privacy of Consumer Data.
 Any adverse information the broker discovers shall be provided to the seller and purchaser.

 - 9.1 The Auditor shall review the policies and procedures the broker has established for conducting reasonable due diligence on the background of the purchasers and sellers for which it facilitates sales transactions to ensure the broker conformed to the Standard. - 9.2 The Auditor shall determine whether the broker informed the seller and purchaser of any adverse information discovered prior to the transmission of any account level data.
-The presence of adverse information does not necessarily prevent a purchase/sale transaction from taking place but is designed to place all parties associated with an agreement on notice. - (10) Prior Experience.
-A broker shall develop policies and procedures designed to ensure it does not facilitate a sales transaction for a seller when the broker facilitated another transaction with the seller in the prior two years that resulted in a significant number of the accounts having to be returned to the seller for issues, that were not able to be resolved, concerning title, accuracy or integrity of account information, fraud, or identity theft.
+The presence of adverse information does not necessarily prevent a purchase/sale transaction from taking place but is designed to place all parties associated with an agreement on notice. - (10) Misrepresentation of Accounts.
+A broker shall not knowingly allow a seller to: (1) misrepresent accounts or (2) sell accounts where the broker knew or reasonably should have known the accounts had issues concerning title, accuracy or integrity of account information, fraud, or identity theft.